Watergate – Review

-I played Watergate via a Tabletop Simulator Mod and in real life with a friend’s copy.
+I played Watergate via a TTS mod and in real life with a friend’s copy.
 I do not own the game.

 Much has been written about Nixon and the Watergate scandal.
-From historical texts to award winning films, the incident has been poured over from every conceivable angle.
+Historical texts and award winning films have covered the incident from every conceivable angle.
 It even entered our vocabulary as we began to use the suffix “-gate” to refer to every scandal under the sun.

 Back in 2019 the Watergate scandal finally made it’s leap to the tabletop.
 Designed by Matthias Cramer, published by Capstone Games, and with art from Kiemens Franz and Alfred Viktor Schulz.
-Watergate is a two player only game depicting the fight between the Nixon administration and journalists Bob Woodward and Carl Bernstein at the Washington Post.
+Watergate is a two player only game.
+It depicts the fight between the Nixon administration and journalists Bob Woodward and Carl Bernstein at the Washington Post.
 The Administration seeks to cover up the Watergate Hotel break-in whilst the journalists seek to expose it and bring down the presidency.
 Simple.

 The game is a straightforward enough proposition.
-As the Nixon administration you want to suppress evidence, turn informants, and conspire to get away with it, or stall until your presidency is over.
+As the Nixon administration you want to suppress evidence, turn informants, and conspire to get away with it.
+You can also stall until your presidency is over.
 As the Washington Post you are looking to thread the evidence together, bring informants onto your side, and link them to the man himself.
 Nixon.
 Tricky Dicky.

 This is manifested in the evidence board, which has the sort of look you might expect to find in a conspiracy theorist’s basement.
 It’s perfect.

 Two of those people around the edge of the board need to connect up to each other and Nixon for the journalists to win.